 What is a fibroadenoma?

 A fibroadenoma is a noncancerous (benign) breast lump.
-These smooth, rounded, solid tumors consist of fibrous tissue and glandular tissue that forms a mass.
-In very, very rare cases, there is breast cancer found in association with a fibroadenoma.
+This smooth, round, solid tumor consists of fibrous tissue and glandular tissue that form a mass.
+In very rare cases, a fibroadenoma may contain breast cancer.

 How common are fibroadenomas?

 Benign breast lumps, including fibroadenomas, are common.
 A fibroadenoma is the most common type of benign breast lump.
 They happen most often when you’re between 15 and 35 years old.
 Up to 10% of women and people assigned female at birth (AFAB) will have a fibroadenoma at some point in their lives.

 Symptoms and Causes